jotd666/karatechamp500/README.md

 - OR: provide a table of frozen controls (nb frames) for each move, this will add to the possible wait for player reaction after the move

-- add ATTACK_* enums in move headers (info.json files for attacks)

-- understand what means code in ABFF computer blocks attack and checks opponent status with strange tables

 bugs:

 - player hit (F8) => animation stops (reworked frozen controls for A.I. broke it)
-- adjust player x $20 (min x) and $DF (max x) so A.I. x/distance values can be used
 - back round kick other direction than opponent: can't be done in normal mode (ok in evade): back kick instead
 - jumping side kick one frame too high
+- jump: too short, maybe duplicate frame sequence
+- hits don't seem to register anymore
-- evade collisions: front ok, back move ko
+- evade collisions: front ok, back move ko (and trashes game)
 - evade: player moves: trashes object update
 - evade: sometimes random end to practice with start music... then crash...
 - 2P game over player message: doesn't stay long enough